sheremet-va/dual-packaging/README.md

-# Node "exports" field explanation
+# Node "exports", "module" fields explanation

 Node doesn't allow using `.js` extension for both `esm` and `commonjs` files in the same project when importing files _from_ that project.
 This is why this `exports` field is **BAD**: